Alzheimer’s and Neurology: Understanding Brain Changes

 Simultaneously, expanding research highlights the importance of identifying and intervening early in order to change the course of the disease or potentially postpone its onset.

-This crucial aspect deserves further investigation due to its potential to improve the quality of life for patients and reduce the burden on society.
+This crucial aspect deserves further investigation due to its potential to improve the for patients and reduce the burden on society.

 Current treatments for Alzheimer’s